Chapters 29 and 30

 Magnetic Field Inside a Solenoid:

 A solenoid is a long coil of wire for which the length-to-radius ratio is not under about 10.
 The magnetic field of a single loop of wire is weak.
-A solenoid has many loops and the field lines inside it specially in the vicinity of its middle are fairly parallel and provide a uniform and stronger field.
+A solenoid has many loops to boost the field.
+The field lines inside the solenoid especially in the vicinity of its middle are fairly parallel and provide a uniform and strong magnetic field as shown in Fig. 11.
 Placing an iron core inside the solenoid makes the field even stronger, some 400 times stronger. μiron = 400μo.
-(See figure below).
-The formula for magnetic field strength of a solenoid is:
+The formula for the magnetic field strength of a solenoid is:

 B = μonI where n is the number of loops per unit length.

-n in SI units is # of loops per meter of the solenoid.
+In SI, n is # of loops per meter of the solenoid.

 One Application of Solenoid:

 Anytime you start you car, a solenoid similar to the one in the above example gets magnetized and pulls an iron rod in.
 The strong magnetic field of the solenoid exerts a strong force on the iron rod (core) and gives it a great acceleration and high speed within a short distance.
-The rod is partially in the solenoid to begin with and gets fully pulled in after the solenoid is connected to the battery the ignition key is turned to crank the engine.
+The rod is partially in the solenoid to begin with and gets fully pulled in after the solenoid is connected to the battery when the ignition key is turned to crank the engine.
 The current that feeds the solenoid may not be even 1A, but the connection it causes between battery and starter pulls several amps from the battery.
 The forceful moving rod inside the solenoid collides with a copper connector that connects the starter to the battery.
-This connection allows a current of 30Amps to 80Amps to flow through the starter motor and crank the vehicle.
+In an average car, this connection allows a current of 30A to 80A to flow through the starter motor and crank the vehicle.
 The variation of the amperage depends also on how cold the engine is.
 The colder the engine, the less viscous the oil, and the more power is needed to turn the crankshaft.

-Example 12: The magnetic field inside a 16.3cm long solenoid is 0.027T when a current of 368 mA flows through it.
-How many turns does it have?
+Example 12: The magnetic field inside a 16.3cm long solenoid is 0.027T when a current of 368mA flows through it.
+How many loops does it have?

-This is the number of turns per meter.
-If the solenoid was 1.00m long, it would have 58400 turns.
-It is only 0.163m long, and therefore it has less number of turns.
-If N is the number of turns, we may write:
+This is the number of loops per meter.
+If the solenoid were 1.00m long, it would have 58400 loops.
+It is only 0.163m long, and therefore it has less number of loops.
+If N is the number of loops, we may write:

 Definition of Ampere:

-If two parallel wires that are 1m apart have equal currents flowing in them in the same direction, and the two wires attract each other with a force of 10-7N/m in vacuum, then the current through each wire is 1Amp.
+If two parallel wires that are 1m apart carry equal same direction currents, and the attraction force between them is 10 -7N per meter of the wires in vacuum, the current through each wire is defined as 1A.

 Test Yourself 2: